 The daily cost of a school dinner is £2.50 per meal (£12.50 per week).
-All meals must be paid for in advance for a full week.
+All meals must be paid for in advance on scopay, for a full week.

 According to advice from the Food Standards Agency, a healthy packed lunch should include: